 Here’s a good example from Lyft – a ride-hailing company.

 Yes, you want your free offer to appeal to these ideal customers.
-Also, make sure your call-to-action buttons tell the user what they will get by clicking it.
+Also, make sure your call-to-action buttons tell the user what they will get by clicking them.

 A good example is GILI Sports, it says “View Paddle Boards.”

 Smart businesses create at least 1 landing page for every lead magnet.
 That means you’ll probably have multiple landing pages that are closely relevant to a select group of customers.

 If you have multiple high-converting landing pages that are generating traffic daily, you’ll notice a boost in the number of leads your business gets.

 Creating beautiful landing pages is important, but there’s more to it than a good-looking page.
 What you really want is a landing page that converts.

 Here is the 5-step process of building your first landing page: